M.I.A.: Mission in Asia

-M.I.A.: Mission in Asia (Russian: Peacemaker) is a first-person shooter video game developed by Russian developer Burut Creative Team and published by Game Factory Interactive and Russobit-M. The game is set in 2007 in fictional countries of republic of Primoria and Slavia republic.
+M.I.A.: Mission in Asia, known in Russia as Peacemaker (Миротворец) is a 2009 first-person shooter video game developed by Russian developer Burut Creative Team and published by Game Factory Interactive and Russobit-M. The game is set in 2007 in fictional countries of republic of Primoria and Slavia republic.
 It tells the story of Russian Armed Forces defending Slavia from Primorian militarists.
-It was released for Microsoft Windows on September 25, 2009, in Russia and on March 27, 2011, in North America.
+It was released for Microsoft Windows on 25 September 2009 in Russia and on 27 March 2011 in North America.

 Background story

 After the breakup of the Soviet Union the Slavia republic that earlier was autonomy within Primoria, desired more independence.
 But Slavia people' aspiration met the misunderstanding from the nationalistic Primoria leadership.
 This misunderstanding soon turned into the military confrontation.
 The bloody conflict took many lives, but soon it was negated by the combined peacekeeping efforts of Russia and world community.
 Hostile sides were parted and the peacekeeping contingent of Russian forces took its place between them, preserving the peace for many years.
 After some time the newly elected president of Primoria, who came to power with the cries of territorial integrity restoration, decided to return rebellious Slavia under his control at all accounts.
 After a long period of fomenting tension, the president of Primoria gave an order to attack Maklock, the capital of Slavia.
 But on the way of Primorain militarists there still was a contingent of Russian peacekeepers.